meteor/galaxy-docs/content/deploy-troubleshooting.md

 While Galaxy does not officially support the use of specific third-party modules, the community has found these memory-profiling npm modules to be helpful, though you may prefer to use others.
 Check the <a href="https://github.com/">GitHub page</a> of your module for more information.

+<h2 id="continuing-issues">Continuing issues</h2>

+First, confirm that you're able to run your app locally without any issues.
+If possible, try to duplicate the issues that you see in your app.
+This may involve running your app for locally for longer than usual and even simulating traffic, to recreate the same conditions.

+Next, consider adding more exception handlers, as an uncaught exception may cause your app to crash.

+Finally, try printing more information to your logs.
+In the absence of other information, adding more information will help you to troubleshoot.
+Any minor changes you make to your code to enable this can always be disabled, once you've diagnosed the issue.